 3 kinds of analysis: Prescriptive, Descriptive and Predictive make the difference in helping you understand which product you will sell more if you make a bundle of products or a specific promotion, which products to show up for a particular cluster of customers or which offers to propose to which segment.

-Retention strategy creation it would be more effective if it was weekly provided for a brand storytelling email or about the purchased product, sharing values or providing PRE-PURCHASE reassurance in a phase where the customer is more confident to pay attention.
+Retention strategy creation it would be more effective if it were weekly provided for a brand storytelling email or about the purchased product, sharing values or providing PRE-PURCHASE reassurance in a phase where the customer is more confident to pay attention.

 The questions to ask are:

 - Which channel do they come from?

 - Where did they spend the most time?